benfanderson/perthnews-headlines/README.md

 # perthnews-headlines
-Using vanilla Javascript generate funny headlines for #perthnews readers.
+Using vanilla Javascript to generate funny headlines for #perthnews readers.

 Any headlines you read on this page are parodies and 100% fictional.